ArduPilot/ardupilot_wiki/dev/source/docs/ros.rst

 .. image:: ../images/logos/rosorg_logo.png
     :target: ../_images/logos/rosorg_logo.png

-ArduPilot capabilities can be extended with `ROS <http://www.ros.org/>`__.
-ROS (Robot Operating System) provides libraries and tools to help software developers create robot applications.
-It provides hardware abstraction, device drivers, libraries, visualizers, message-passing, package management, and more.
+ArduPilot capabilities can be extended with `ROS <http://www.ros.org/>`__ (aka Robot Operating System).

+`ROS <http://www.ros.org/>`__ provides libraries, tools, hardware abstraction, device drivers, visualizers, message-passing, package management, and more to help software developers create robot applications.
+In the future we expect ROS will be replaced by `ROS2 <http://design.ros2.org/articles/why_ros2.html>`__

-ROS is completely open source (BSD) and free for others to use, change and commercialize upon.
-The primary goal is to enable software developers to build more capable robot applications quickly and easily on a common platform.
+`MAVROS <http://wiki.ros.org/mavros>`__ is a ROS "node" that can convert between ROS topics and `MAVLink messages <https://github.com/ArduPilot/mavlink>`__ allowing ArduPilot vehicles to communicate with ROS.
+The `MAVROS code can be found here <https://github.com/mavlink/mavros/tree/master/mavros>`__.

-Those pages will show you how to:
+These pages will show you how to:

+- :ref:`Install ROS and MAVROS <ros-install>`
 - Connect ArduPilot to ROS
 - Retrieve ArduPilot information in ROS
 - Use ROS to command an ArduPilot vehicle